DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

   So, this check will help to detect situations when you forget to unsubscribe or store link to subscriber object.
   You can read more about weak events here: http://www.codeproject.com/Articles/29922/Weak-Events-in-C .
   Some ideas implemented in SafeEventDbg class was also inspired by that publication.
-  * TODO (maybe): additional checks for custom EventArgs class implementation to be immutable (so, subscribers could not modify it fields or properties)
+  * TODO (maybe): additional checks for custom EventArgs class implementation to be immutable (so, subscribers could not modify it's fields or properties)

 ## Features and notes when implementing subscriber's callback logic:
  * Subscribing to event is thread safe and atomic.
-Trying to subscribe the same event callback delegate multiple times considered as error, EventSubscriptionException is thrown in such cases.
+Trying to subscribe the same event callback delegate multiple times considered as error:
+   EventSubscriptionException is thrown in such cases.
 You can also pass a delegate list (because delegates are multicast by default), but no subscription will be done at all if any single delegate from this list is already subscribed.
    There is a special param `ignoreErrors` that may be used to override this behavior in situations when you subscribe to event from diffetent places and do not want to perform any checks.
-   When this parametes is used, subscription is done only for that delegates (and single delegates from multicast delegate list) that was not subscribed earlier.
+   When this parameter is used, subscription is done only for that delegates (and single delegates from multicast delegate list) that was not subscribed earlier.
  * Unsubscribing from event is also thread safe and atomic. ...